Governorships of Bill Clinton: Leadership style

-Lautner also observed that Clinton, "often made compromise his hallmark."
+Lautner also observed that Clinton "often made compromise his hallmark."

 Clinton attained the nickname "Slick Willie" from critics during his governorship for his alleged ability to use charisma as a tool for political trickery.

 In his first governorship, Clinton sought to implement a large number of liberal policies.
 After he returned to the governorship in 1983, Clinton was more narrowly focused on specific issues, limiting which battles he fought.

 In 1992, Dan Fesperman of The Baltimore Sun characterized Clinton's approach to governing in his first governorship as undiplomatic and bullying.
-He observed that Clinton learned from his failed reelection, providing more sharply focused leadership.
-He observed that, in his second governorship, Clinton obtained a "too-nice image", but still demonstrated a willingness to flex his power.
+He observed that Clinton learned from his failed re-election, providing more sharply focused leadership during his second governorship.
+Fesperman observed that, in his second governorship, Clinton obtained a "too nice image" but still demonstrated a willingness to flex his power.

 In his second governorship, Clinton used opinion polling to inform what policy positions he chose to prioritize, effectively running his gubernatorial administration somewhat like a political campaign, effectively running a permanent campaign.
 He relied on Dick Morris for polling expertise.
-He was centrist in his positioning and policy during his second governorship.
+Clinton was centrist in his positioning and policy during his second governorship.

 In 1991, a Newsweek poll of U.S. governors saw Clinton's fellow governors rank him as the "most effective" U.S. governor.

+Scandals and accusations

+During his time as governor in the 1980s, Arkansas was the center of a drug smuggling operation through Mena Airport.
+CIA agent Barry Seal allegedly imported three to five billion dollars' worth of cocaine through the airport, and the operation was linked to the Iran-Contra affair.
+Clinton was accused of knowing about this operation, although nothing could be proven against him.
+Arkansas journalist Sam Smith tied him to various questionable business dealings, including having ties to convicted cocaine distributor and bond trader Dan Lasater and having abused the Arkansas Development Finance Authority as his personal piggy bank.
+Clinton was also accused by Gennifer Flowers to have used cocaine as governor and his half-brother Roger was sentenced to prison in 1985 for possession and smuggling of cocaine, but was later pardoned by his brother after serving his sentence.
+During his time in Arkansas, there were also other scandals such as the Whitewater controversy involving the Clintons' real estate dealings and Bill Clinton was accused of serious sexual misconduct in Arkansas, including allegations of using the Arkansas State Police to gain access to women (Troopergate affair).
+The killing of Don Henry and Kevin Ives in 1987 started various conspiracy theories that accused Clinton and the Arkansas state authorities of covering up the crime.